 How Strong Is a Kentucky Kiss Cocktail?

-Maker's Mark may have a softer taste, but it's also bottled at 45 percent ABV (90 proof).
-That's a little higher than the average whiskey, so this is not a light drink.
+It may be sweet and fruity, but this is not a light drink, especially when it's made with a 90-proof whiskey.
 Though just an estimate, the cocktail's alcohol content could easily max out at 22 percent ABV (44 proof), or nearly half of the bourbon on its own.
 While that's lighter than popular whiskey cocktails like the Manhattan and old-fashioned, it definitely has a kick.